Who can get a COVID-19 vaccine?

 Even if the virus changes, COVID-19 vaccines still help your body recognise and fight the virus.

-Variants may mean people need booster shots, like we do for tetanus and whooping cough.
+Variants may mean people need additional COVID-19 vaccine doses, like we do for tetanus and whooping cough.
 It may also mean we need to be vaccinated regularly, like the flu vaccine each year.

 How COVID-19 vaccines were developed